ryanwebster90/gen-overfitting-latent-recovery/README.md

 * numpy

 # Example Images (see paper)
+A common heuristic to detect overfitting is by providing dataset neearest neighbors to generated images.
+Here, we find the closeset image a generator can produce to a give train or test image, which is more consistent when considering image transformations (see below figure)

  Recovery vs NN in dataset
 ![](https://i.imgur.com/uW6bPz2.png)

+Finally, networks where overfitting is present also exhibit worse visual results when doing recovery.

 Recovery with PGGAN, Mescheder et al, GLO (with 256 training images) and CycleGAN (with 256 training)
 ![](https://i.imgur.com/XRKRvPW.jpg)